Rishikul Yogshala Rishikesh

 Physical Power

-Surprisingly, a life span of 14-20 years, positions the crow as among the longest living birds.
+Surprisingly, a life span of 14-20 years positions the crow as among the longest-living birds.
 This might have urged yogis to get inspired and understand more about their longevity.
-A crow even has a Strong Digestive System.
+A crow even has a strong digestive system.
 They can feed off almost anything and not have any issues digesting the meal.
-Brain-to-body weight ratio of crows is equivalent to that of a chimpanzee and amazingly not that far away from a human.
+The brain-to-body weight ratio of crows is equivalent to that of a chimpanzee, and amazingly, not that far away from a human.
 Another very important element to Crow is their voice.

-This bird uses its voice to warn other members of his group, even those far away.
-In this sense, Crow gives us spirit – the gift of Watchfulness, both physical and psychic, and the Ability to protect those whom you Love as a result.
+This bird uses its voice to warn other members of its group, even those far away.
+In this sense, Crow gives us spirit – the gift of watchfulness, both physical and psychic, and the ability to protect those whom you love as a result.

 Mental Power

-Crow teaches us to recognize our own self-worth and how to see profound truths, no matter how harsh.
-Crows possess a highly developed forebrain, a spot from where intelligence is regulated.
+Crow teaches us to recognise our own self-worth and how to see profound truths, no matter how harsh.
+Crows possess a highly developed forebrain, a part from where intelligence is regulated.
 A crow’s intellect is observed by its usage of tools.
 They swallow small pebbles and stones after choosing them carefully, looking at the shape and size.
-These stones remaining within their gizzards make it easier and take two steps further to digest a meal by grinding the bits which are tough to break down.
+These stones remaining within their gizzards make it easier and take two steps further to digest a meal by grinding the bits that are tough to break down.

-In fact, sharpness and reasoning are crow’s key traits.
+In fact, sharpness and reasoning are the crow’s key traits.
 They are excellent at logic and are masters of decoding situations that might be of potential gain or danger to them.
-Bakasana too, affects the body similarly, stimulating and increasing our intellect and mental acuity which improves our mind to perceive more, look further and think clearer to understand any situation.
+Bakasana too affects the body similarly, stimulating and increasing our intellect and mental acuity, which improves our mind to perceive more, look further, and think clearly to understand any situation.

 Psychic Power

 Absorbing the spirit of Crow, they carry the energy of life mysteries and the power for deep inner transformation.
 A crow’s cognitive capabilities are severely undermined by many of us.
-They can Sense Danger by Foresight.
+They can sense danger by foresight.
 In many cases, they have even predicted natural disasters and events that cannot be decoded by normal eyes.
-A Crow is generally believed to be possessing one of the Most Intuitive Minds.
-There are numerous folktales and lore’s which have shown their keenness and capability of reasoning.
+A Crow is generally believed to possess one of the most intuitive minds.
+There are numerous folktales and lore that have shown their keenness and capability of reasoning.

 How To Do The Bakasana